 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 New Deal has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 New Deal has few renters and college students.
 But the biggest reason it is quieter in New Deal than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, New Deal may be for you.

-New Deal is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, New Deal does not have a public transit system used by locals to get to and from work.

 The population of New Deal has a very low overall level of education: only 9.85% of people over 25 hold a 4-year college degree or higher.